pranav-gujar/SkyCast/README.md

-# SkyCast : The Weather App
+# SkyCast : The Weather WebApp

 A simple web-based Weather app that provides current weather conditions and forecasts.